QualityWorksCG/java-maven-testng-starter/README.md

 This is a simple project that would allow anyone to get up and running with Java, Maven, Selenium and TestNG.
 It also explains how to execute a simple test that will assert the title of a page.

+Currently the project has one test that will navigate to `http://www.qualityworkscg.com/` and verify the title matches `QualityWorks Consulting Group`

 ## Table of Contents
 There are a few things we need before running the tests.
 These are: